Updated May 21, 2017

 It saves time.
 No more waiting for the check-in or baggage drop-off counters to open, searching for the right luggage carousel or waiting for luggage to arrive.
 You’ll never have to line up at the customer service desk to report lost or delayed luggage, or need to purchase emergency replacement items.
 Be one of the first through customs and on your way.

 It makes ecological sense.
 Packing light translates into fewer vehicles needed to transport travellers and their luggage, resulting in lower fossil fuel consumption.
+The Center for Climate and Energy Solutions estimates that for each reduction of 1 kg (2.2 lb) per passenger, an aircraft can save 9,000 gallons (34,070 litres) of fuel annually.
 Extra weight means extra emissions.
 Travelling with less promotes walking and use of public transportation.
 Doing both is better for us, and the planet.

 It promotes independence.
 Being self-reliant feels liberating.
 No one needs to check your bag, or carry it to your room.
 You don’t need a drive to your destination because your bag is so heavy you can’t walk a reasonable distance or rely on public transportation to get to where you’re going.
 The mantra “you pack it, you carry it” means you and you alone are responsible for carrying and looking after your stuff.